metriccoders/ml-models/README.md

 ## 🚀 About Metric Coders Model Mania

-Metric Coders Model Mania is a treasure trove of pre-trained machine learning models, crafted by nerds for nerds.
+Metric Coders Model Mania is a treasure trove of pre-trained machine learning models, crafted by Metric Coders Team.
 Whether you're a seasoned data wizard or just dipping your toes into the binary ocean, this repository is your gateway to a universe of possibilities.

 ## 🤖 Models Galore